 If we can’t recover any of the sectors (or less than 90%), there is no charge.

 There are no refunds after you receive the cloned drive, even if the Drobo doesn’t mount, isn’t able to repair itself, or Drobo technical support cannot fix it.

 Option 2 (this is the more expensive option, but less risky, and you’ll only pay our full rate if we get back data you want):

-If we can get back data you want, the cost would be $300 x [the total number of drives in Drobo] (so if you have a 5 drive Drobo, the cost would be $1500; +$100 per drive if the hard drives are greater than 2TB).
+If we can get back data you want, the cost would be $300 x [the total number of drives in Drobo] (so if you have a 5-drive Drobo, the cost would be $1500; +$100 per drive if the hard drives are larger than 2TB).